 Adapting to the unavoidable effects of climate change to provide a network that is resilient to weather events is a crucial aspect of good asset management.
-Identifying resilience risk and building in resilience measures to the economically important routes
+Identifying resilience risk and building in resilience measures to the economically important routes for business and commuter traffic will enable our economy to operate more effectively in adverse weather and reduce the impacts of major weather events.
+Ensuring maintenance regimes are fit for purpose and risk is highlighted where resources are scarce.

 The highway verges are an important environment for wildlife and this needs to be supported through our application of asset management.
 The highway provides a safe habitat for a wide range of species of flora and fauna, as they are left relatively undisturbed.
 Managing our verge habitat responsibly not only protects vulnerable species it provides important health benefits though the air cleansing effects of the trees and plants.
 Appropriate planting decisions and maintenance regimes need to be established.
+The questioning and review of maintenance processes and regimes need to be common practice to ensure the authority maximises latest technology and thinking.